jpquast/protti/README.md

 #### Assign Missingness

 The next step is to deal with missing data points.
-You could choose to impute missing data in a later step, but this is only recommended if not a large proportion of your data is missing and if you know what you are doing.
-In order to calculate statistical significance of differentially abundant peptides or proteins we would like to have at least a minimum number of observations per condition.
-The **protti** function `assign_missingness()` checks for each pair of treatment to reference condition if this number is satisfied and assigns a missingness type to each comparison.
-If a certain condition has all replicates while the other one has less than 25% (adjusted downward) of total possible replicates, the case is considered to be “missing not at random” (`MNAR`).
+You could choose to impute missing data in a later step, but this is only recommended if only a small proportion of your data is missing.
+In order to calculate statistical significance of differentially abundant peptides or proteins we would like to have a minimum number of observations per condition.
+The **protti** function `assign_missingness()` checks for each treatment-to-reference condition if this number is satisfied and assigns a missingness type to each comparison as follows.
+If a certain condition has all replicates while the other one has less than 20% (adjusted downward) of total possible replicates, the case is considered to be “missing not at random” (`MNAR`).
 In order to be labeled “missing at random” (`MAR`) 70% (adjusted downward) of total replicates need to be present in both conditions.
 Comparisons that have too few observations are labeled `NA`.
 If you performed an experiment with 4 replicates that means that both conditions need to contain at least 2 observations.
 You can read the exact details in the documentation of this function and also adjust the thresholds if you want to be more or less conservative with how many data points to retain.

 ``` r
 data_missing <- normalised_data %>%